Papillon (book)

-Papillon ([papijɔ̃], "butterfly") is a fantastical novel written by Henri Charrière, first published in France on 30 April 1969.
+Papillon ([papijɔ̃], "butterfly") is a novel written by Henri Charrière, first published in France on 30 April 1969.
 Papillon is Charrière's nickname.
-The novel details Papillon's purported incarceration and subsequent escape from the French penal colony of French Guiana, and covers a 14-year period between 1931 and 1945.
+The novel supposedly details Papillon's incarceration and subsequent escape from the French penal colony of French Guiana, and covers a 14-year period between 1931 and 1945.
+While Charrière claimed that Papillon was largely true, modern researchers believe that much of the book's material came from other inmates, rather than Charrière himself.

 Synopsis

-The book is an account of a 14-year period in Papillon's life (October 26, 1931 to October 18, 1945), beginning when he was wrongly convicted of murder in France and sentenced to a life of hard labor at the Bagne de Cayenne, the penal colony of Cayenne in French Guiana known as Devil's Island.
+The book is an almost entirely fictional account of a 14-year period in Papillon's life (October 26, 1931, to October 18, 1945), beginning when he was wrongly convicted of murder in France and sentenced to a life of hard labor at the Bagne de Cayenne, the penal colony of Cayenne in French Guiana known as Devil's Island.
 He eventually escaped from the colony and settled in Venezuela, where he lived and prospered.

 After a brief stay at a prison in Caen, Papillon was put aboard a vessel bound for South America, where he learned about the brutal life that prisoners endured at the prison colony.
 Violence and murders were common among the convicts.
 Men were attacked for many reasons, including money, which most kept in a charger (a hollow metal cylinder concealed in the rectum; also known as a plan d'evasion, plan, or "escape suppository").
 Papillon befriended Louis Dega, a former banker convicted of counterfeiting.
 He agreed to protect Dega from attackers trying to get his charger.

 Upon arriving at the penal colony, Papillon claimed to be ill and was sent to the infirmary.
 There he collaborated with two men, Clousiot and André Maturette, to escape from the prison.
-They planned to use a sailboat acquired with the help of the associated leper colony at Pigeon Island (Saint Lucia).
+They planned to use a sailboat acquired with the help of the associated leper colony at an island near Saint-Laurent-du-Maroni.
 The Maroni River carried them to the Atlantic Ocean, and they sailed to the northwest, reaching Trinidad.